-(See the TGGS Request Form for Internship Report Submission and Access Restriction (TG73), - TGGS issues an appreciation letter and sends it to the company.)

-Note that internship in research center and university aboard must be approved by TGGS Committee prior starting the industrial internship.
+(See the TGGS Request Form for Internship Report Submission and Access Restriction (TG73), - Note that internship in research center and university aboard must be approved by TGGS Committee prior starting the industrial internship.
 Only the internship at RWTH-Aachen University is accepted without the approval from TGGS Committee.